THE RISE OF CAPITALISM IN EUROPE

 We have two types of notes for you

 Notes 1 and Notes 2

 - Capitalism is an economic and political system in which a country's trade and industry are controlled by private owners for profit, rather than by the state.

-- Capitalism is an economic system characterized by or corporate ownership of capital goods, by investments that are determined by private decision, and by prices, production, and the distribution of goods that are determined mainly by competition in a
+- Capitalism is an economic system characterized by private or corporate ownership of capital goods, by investments that are determined by private decision, and by prices, production, and the distribution of goods that are determined mainly by competition in a free market

 - Capitalism is an economic system in which private individuals or businesses own capital goods.